 - If you do leave out the protein powder, increase the amount of oats to 2.5 cups instead of 2 cups to prevent the muffins from being too moist.

-So happy you enjoyed the muffins!!
-Thanks so much for returning to leave a rating and review!
+Awesome!!!
+So happy you enjoyed them!
+Love the cinnamon and stevia idea – they’re so easy to customize!
+Thanks so much for taking the time to leave a rating and review!